Sam Craigie: 2016/2017 season

 In 2016, Craigie received a two-year tour card for the 2016/2017 and 2017/2018 seasons after successfully qualifying through the EBSA Play-Offs in Sheffield, beating Adam Duffy 4–3 in the last round of the event.
 He qualified for the World Open with a 5–3 victory over 1997 world champion Ken Doherty and won his first match in a main draw of a ranking event by beating Marco Fu 5–3 in the opening round.
 Craigie was then edged out 5–4 by Matthew Selt.
 Craigie made a century and two fifty plus breaks to whitewash Jamie Jones 4–0 at the Northern Ireland Open, before John Higgins made a 147, 137 and 130 in a second round 4–1 defeat.

 Craigie was 3–1 ahead of Mark King at the interval of their first round match at the UK Championship and that quickly became 4–1 when King was docked a frame for forgetting his cue at the resumption of play.
 Craigie went on to win 6–2, but in the second round lost 6–5 to Luca Brecel after leading 5–3.

 Shaun Murphy knocked Craigie out of the Shoot-Out and in the second round of the Gibraltar Open.

 He dropped off the tour at the end of the 2017/18 season but entered 2018 Q School in an attempt to win back a place.
 He defeated former crucible semi-finalist Andy Hicks in round 3 of the first event and beat Dechawat Poomjaeng in the final round to secure his return to the tour at the first event.

 2018/2019 season

 In April 2019, he reached the quarter final of a ranking event for the first time at the China Open after beating the likes of Ryan Day, Ali Carter and Liang Wenbo before being whitewashed by Neil Robertson.

 2019/2020 season

 Craigie's best result for the season was reaching the Last 32 of the Riga Masters after beating Long Zehuang and Jamie O'Neil before losing 4–3 to Matthew Selt.

 2020/2021 season

 Craigie qualified for the World Snooker Championship for the first time after beating Ashley Hugill, Hossein Vafaei, and Zhao Xintong in the qualifying rounds.
 He drew Mark Williams in the first round.

 Personal life

-Craigie's elder brother Stephen was also a professional snooker player.
+Craigie's elder brother Stephen is a former professional snooker player.